Tumulty-Web-Services/tumultywebservices.dev/src/posts/2020-11-29-we-are-a-jamstack-shop.md

 ---
-title: 'We are a JAMstack shop'
+title: 'We Are A JAMstack Shop'
 description: The developers at Tumulty Web Services love to use the JAMstack.
 date: 2020-11-28T00:00:00Z
 ---